-Try spending 5 minutes every morning saying or writing down everything you are grateful for.
-Or try thanking God for everything you have.
+Try spending five minutes every morning saying or writing down everything you are grateful for.
+Or, as part of healing prayer, regularly thank God for everything you have.
 Just fostering gratitude opens up places of joy for all that you have walked through and all the blessings that you have.

 2. Choose to Forgive

-However, as they say refusing to forgive is like drinking poison and expecting the other person to die.
-Unforgiveness actually seeds bitterness into your heart and can lead to unhappiness.
+As the saying goes, refusing to forgive is like drinking poison and expecting the other person to die.
 Is any grudge worth damaging your own life and happiness?

 Who is it that you need to forgive and let go of, so that you can move on and live your life to the fullest?

-Choose to forgive and see how it can impact your own feelings of joy and gratefulness.
-Also forgiveness is an act of kindness.
+Keep in mind that forgiveness is an act of kindness and compassion.
 Kindness towards others takes us out of our own mind and away from our own worries, plus it’s also contagious and usually leads to even more kindness.

 If you tend to be shy, often keep to yourself, or don’t know where you could potentially be of service, start small and keep in mind that every kind act and positive intention counts.